JoseQuintas/hwgui_fork/samples/Readme.txt

    At the end of this file, the chapter
    "Some additional instructions for writing *.hbp files" describes the usage of hbp macros.

 9.)
 MacOS
    All samples ready for GTK may also run on MacOS (tested on 14.4).
-   Use file "arraybrowse.hbp"
+   Use file "demobnrowsearray.hbp" and hbmk.hbm
    as template building your own HWGUI application.
    The hbp macro {darwin} activate options for MacOS.
    For details to MacOS read install instructions